Full-Stack Development for Community Platform Startup

 Led a major UX/product audit across onboarding, club pages, and membership flows

-Redesigned membership selection and club-facing pages to better support organizers
+Redesigned membership selection and club-facing pages to better support organizers and make joining feel like participating in a community, not making a donation or buying a subscription

 Contributed to subscription, dues, and membership-related product architecture